Assisted living for couples: How to find the best care together

 • Do you have experience supporting couples?

-When couples age together, the topic of moving to assisted living is bound to come up.
 Navigating the questions surrounding assisted living for couples can be tricky.
-Thankfully, most facilities are familiar with these concerns and can help meet the varying needs of the couple.
+Thankfully, most facilities are familiar with these concerns and can help meet the varying needs of each couple.